Publishing Tips & Resources – wanart.com

-I'm frequently asked about how to get into the children's book business.
+I'm frequently asked about how to get into children's books.
 Here are some resources, tips, and organizations that can help you along on your path to publication.
 I will be continually updating this page with more resources as I gather them.

-Pre-Recorded Webinar of Me Talking About Creating Books for the Youngest of Readers (requires a fee to access): https://juliehedlund.teachable.com/p/creating-books-for-the-youngest-readers
+Pre-Recorded Webinar About Creating Books for the Youngest of Readers (requires a fee to access)

 It's VERY important to familiarize yourself with what’s already out there in the marketplace which you can find out by spending time at the bookstore or children’s section of the library and just reading a lot in the genre you are interested in pursuing.
 Pay close attention to which publishing houses publish what, length of books, word count, and themes.
 Look at how the illustrations and the text work with each other.
 Study the rhythm, the page turns, the characters, and emotions.